oluwaseunadenuga/Datacom-Cybersecurity-Risk-Assessement/README.md

 ## Risk Assessment Summary & Recommendations

 ## Executive Summary
 This risk assessment has identified several critical risks, with Data Breach and Cyber Attack posing the most significant inherent threat to the organisation.
-However, the analysis demonstrates that with the implementation of a combination of existing and proposed additional security controls, these risks can be reduced to manageable levels.
+However, the analysis demonstrates that implementing a combination of existing and proposed security controls can reduce these risks to manageable levels.
 The overall cybersecurity posture can be significantly strengthened, aligning with industry best practices.

 **Key Findings:**
 - **Top Threats**: Cyber attacks targeting data and infrastructure are the most probable and impactful threats.**